Jilroge7/Jilroge7/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### I'm a full-stack software engineering student with Holberton School in Tulsa, and graduation is January 2022!
-My SE passion falls into the frontend design, I love seeing a project come to life while flexing my creative muscle.
+My passion falls into the UX/UI design, I love seeing a project come to life while flexing my creative muscle.
 You may also find me in the kitchen, because I looove cooking.
 If I find something I love in a restaurant, you better believe I'm gonna find a way to recreate it at home!

 ---